 Auckland, on New Zealand's North Island, is a multi-cultural hub of food and wine, art and culture, with incredible natural wonders on its doorstep.
 There's plenty to see and do in the heart of the city, but traveling further afield opens the opportunities considerably.
-Visit the west coast's volcanic black-sand beaches.
-Explore and photograph villages in the Waitakere Ranges.
-Sample the bounty of the region, which is ideal for growing grapes and olives.
+To the west, we head to the hills and sample the bounty of the region, which is ideal for growing grapes and olives.
 You’ll have the chance to meet local farmers and producers who introduce you to their day-to-day lives and share a tasting or a meal—one of the best ways to experience a new place.

 Note: On select departure dates this may run as either a pre- or post-voyage extension.
 Please call for details.

 Day 1 - Auckland Environs: Meet the Locals

 To experience a country is to share a meal with local residents.
 While Auckland may be the largest city in New Zealand, the land around it is some of the most fertile in the country, making it the perfect place to grow vegetables, raise stock, and produce delicious fruit.
 Today you’ll meet local farmers, growers, and producers who introduce you to their day-to-day lives and welcome you to their properties.

 As you travel from place to place, your guide will collect ingredients to bring back to Vineyard Cottages for our lunch.
 The owner, Elle, greets us and gives us a personal tour of her vineyard and vegetable garden.
 Elle has also arranged an olive oil tasting from a local grove with some stone-oven-baked breads.
 While the grills are preparing your lunch, you may enjoy the views from the veranda or join in with the preparation of lunch.
 The late afternoon and evening are at leisure for independent activities.
 (B,L)

 Day 2 - Auckland Environs: Conservation at its Best